TajMahPaul/language_sudoku/USERSTORY.md

 User story: As a tester, I want to play the game in night mode.

 Example: Change color scheme to night mode.

-User story: As a sudoku player, I want cells containing the same number to be highlighted.

-Example: When "cat" is selected, all cells containing "cat" are highlighted.

 User story: As a travel enthusiast, I want to learn new languages.